 Burned Pots and Pans: My friend Elizabeth tells me that after burning a pot (which I never EVER do) you can boil water and baking soda for ten minutes and the black stuff comes right out.

-Clogged Drains: Jenn from Tiny Choices explains how to unclog a drain using baking soda followed by boiling water followed by vinegar.
+Clogged Drains: Crunchy Betty explains how to unclog a drain using baking soda followed by boiling water followed by vinegar.
 (The bubbling reaction helps to loosen up whatever is down there.)
 In our house, we just call our friend Oshi who seems to have a tool for everything and knows how to use it.
 It’s good to have your own personal super hero on speed dial.

 Bathroom Surfaces and Toilet: Yep, I use it in there too.
 So does Lisa from Retro Housewife Goes Green, who thinks that conventional toilet bowl cleaners are so toxic, you should wear safety goggles when using them.

 I’ve already mentioned using baking soda as deodorant.
 And you probably are aware of how it sucks up odors in the refrigerator.
 Here are a few more ideas of ways to deodorize with baking soda.